 - If an account has had a higher than average activity around payment disputes, refunds or chargebacks.

 - If you're pre-selling.
 Think Kickstarter type selling.

 - Delivery time frames.
 These will be monitored closely if shipping from China.

-- If theres been notable changes in your business.
-Changes in amount of income, price increase, disputes refunds etc.
+- If there have been notable changes in your business.
+Changes in the amount of income, price increase, disputes refunds etc.